No matter whether you are Big or Small, the world is full of rules.

 Come and watch as they create a world full of joy and chaos, where objects come to life and everything is possible.

-We are thrilled to announce that we have been awarded a Strategic Touring Grant from Arts Council England for the production.
+We are thrilled to have been awarded a Strategic Touring Grant from Arts Council England for the production.

-Clarke Joseph Edwards is a actor/puppeteer and has been working in the industry for 4 years now following his graduation from The Royal Central School of Speech and Drama .
+Clarke Joseph Edwards is an actor/puppeteer and has been working in the industry for 4 years since graduating from The Royal Central School of Speech and Drama.
 Clarke has been fortunate enough to perform in an array of exotic places; Saudi Arabia being most recent on his list.

-Clarke has an improv-comedy troupe which he and a few of his friends set up and does in their spare time.
+Clarke has an improv-comedy troupe which he and a few of his friends set up and do in their spare time.

-This will be Clarke's second Theatre-rites show after previously working on Bank on it in 2013 and is very excited to be working with them again on Big up!
+This will be Clarke's second Theatre-Rites show having previously worked on Bank On It in 2013 and is very excited to be working with the company again on Big Up!

 Iestyn began his career puppeteering animatronic animals made by Jim Henson’s Creature Shop in the West End musical, Doctor Dolittle.
-From there he worked as an assistant puppeteer on a children’s television programme, The Fimbles, was promoted to his own character on spin off series The Roly Mo Show, and has been working mainly in television, film, and commercials ever since.
-Credits include: Star Wars: The Force Awakens, Muppets Most Wanted, Yonderland, The Evermoor Chronicles, 2012 Olympic Opening Ceremony, BBC Comedy Proms and Coldplay – Talk.
+He went on to work on The Fimbles (CBeebies) as an assistant puppeteer, was promoted to his own character on spin off series The Roly Mo Show, and has been working mainly in television, film, and commercials ever since.

-In 2005 he co-founded Talk to the Hand Puppets, In 2012, they won the Royal Television Society award for the puppets and puppetry on BBC comedy series, Mongrels.
-Other projects and clients including: ABC Bear (Kids TV), OtherwOrld (Hat Trick), I Can’t Sing (SYCO Entertainment), In the Night Garden Live (Rag Doll), That Pesky Rat (Soho Theatre), Lego Cinderella (Legoland Windsor).
+In 2005 he co-founded Talk to the Hand Puppets.
+In 2012 they won the Royal Television Society Award for the puppets and puppetry on BBC comedy series, Mongrels.

-Live performance credits include: Wondering Hands – Sex and Puppets, Glitch-The Improvised Puppet Show, Boris and Sergey: Origins and Vaudevillian Adventure (Flabbergast Theatre), Puppet Monologues (Blind Summit), and Philemon and Baucis (Little Angel Theatre).
+Live performance credits include: Sex and Puppets (Wondering Hands), Glitch - The Improvised Puppet Show (Glitch), Boris and Sergey - Origins and Vaudevillian Adventure (Flabbergast Theatre), Puppet Monologues (Blind Summit), and Philemon and Baucis (Little Angel Theatre).